khofstadter/enhancingaudiodescription.com/_posts/2017-08-23-ead-the-screening.md

 ---

 <!--
+- change feature image to a photo
-- add poster
+- add poster in body
 - embed images
-- embed audio players
 -->

 ## EAD Podcast 09 and 10